Sell More by Losing Faster

 1. Figure out where YOU stand

-If the answer to #4 is greater than 1, move on to steps 2 and 3 below.
+If the answer to #4 is greater than 1, move on to the steps below.
+If it isn’t, congratulations!
+You’re in good shape.

-While many leaders tend to measure the length of time it takes to win a deal, some are taking a counterintuitive but highly insightful approach to analyzing their “losing efficiency” as well.
+While many leaders tend to measure the length of time it takes to win a deal, it can also be very helpful (although counterintuitive) to measure your “losing efficiency” as well.

 One of my friends is a senior sales leader at e-commerce giant Shopify.
 She shared with me that, as part of their focus on sales execution and continuous improvement, they measure a statistic called “Time to Lose” or TTL.
 By incorporating statistical standards for how long an opportunity should be open before it either moves up or out of their sales pipeline, they are more easily able to maintain an objective view of the efficiency of their sales team.